thegworld/gtx-browser/docs/google_chrome_branded_builds.md

-For strings, it’s ok to check them into the open source repository, but make sure that you refer to the correct product, i.e., check in a version of the string that says “Google Chrome” and a version that says “Chromium”.
+For strings, it’s ok to check them into the open source repository, but make sure that you refer to the correct product, i.e., check in a version of the string that says “Google Chrome” and a version that says “GTx Browser”.

 E.g. [`//chrome/app/chromium_strings.grd`](../chrome/app/chromium_strings.grd)
 vs